-A foot spa is a nice method to relax after a long, tired day.
+A foot spa is a nice method to relax after a long, tiring day.
 It helps reduce stress, fatigue, and pain in your toes, ankles, and heels.
 If going to the salon is a hassle, you can get yourself a nice water foot massager with heat at home.

-The best water foot massager with heat should be easy to use, have adjustable temperature control, and can maintain the warmth of the water.
+The best water foot massager with heat should be easy to use, have adjustable temperature control, and maintain the warmth of the water.
 Below, we have reviewed five of the best foot massagers today.
 We also provide a buying guide to help you find the best water foot massager for your needs.

 The Guisee foot spa bath massager is an all-in-one foot spa that comes with heat and massage functions.
 Several massage modes include shiatsu, oxygen bubbles, and acupressure.
 Best of all, it includes a medicine compartment where you can put some sea salt to eliminate foot odor and soothe dry skin.

 Ivation is a multifunction massaging foot bath massager to soothe achy heels, arches, and toes.
 It offers an intense vibrating massage to promote better circulation and oxygenating bubble action to relieve foot pain and pressure.
 The heating function can warm up the water up to 122 F to give you a soothing spa experience.